grafana/pyroscope/docs/sources/operators-guide/run-production-environment/scaling-out.md

 Complete the following steps to scale down ingesters deployed in a single zone.

-1. Configure the Grafana Mimir cluster to discover and query new uploaded blocks as quickly as possible.
+1. Configure the Grafana Fire cluster to discover and query new uploaded blocks as quickly as possible.

    a.
 Configure queriers and rulers to always query the long-term storage and to disable ingesters [shuffle sharding]({{< relref "../configure/configuring-shuffle-sharding/index.md" >}}) on the read path: